 Get a cup of coffee together

-This is tip #1 from one of Instabug’s developers.
-Get to know each other, he says.
-“You’ll find something in common underneath that developer shell.
-Slip in something you’re currently cooking in your product kitchen, ask for feedback—their input can help in the early phases, and they’ll appreciate tips as to what direction to expect later on.”
+Literally.
+Or, if you work remotely, in a virtual meeting specifically just to hang out.
+This is tip #1 from one of Instabug's developers.
+Get to know each other—"you’ll find something in common underneath that developer shell.
+Slip in something you’re currently cooking in your product kitchen, ask for feedback.
+Their input can help in the early phases, and they'll appreciate tips as to what direction to expect later on."
 Getting friendly with your teammates now means getting more done together later.

 Know what their work entails

-Actually understand their role and how their job works.
-Learn about what it is they do, and if you don’t understand what their capabilities are, ask.
+Beyond the job title, get to understand their roles, how their jobs work, and the dependencies in their workflows.
+Learn about what it is they do, and if you don’t understand what their capabilities are, it's definitely okay to ask.
 That way, you’ll know what kinds of questions to direct to whom.
-Learn what their strengths and weaknesses are.

 Get technical leads involved in your projects early

-“Product managers need to stop obsessing about having it all now,” says one member of Instabug’s development team.
-They’re more than willing to work with product managers to reach solutions, but product managers need to be mindful of their time and resources.
-You’re all on the same team, and your devs will do their best to work and push with you for your product goals.
-“We can’t always provide PMs with 100% of what they want immediately—they can have most of it now and we’ll do our best to deliver the rest.
-If PMs come expecting 95% rather than 100% right away, devs will be more easygoing, happy, and creative in finding alternatives.”
+"Product managers need to stop obsessing about having it all now," says one member of Instabug's development team.
+They're more than willing to work with PMs to reach solutions, but PMs need to be mindful of developer time and resources.
+Generally, developers are just as invested in your product goals, but are more aware of the technical realities that might cause complications.
+"We can't always provide PMs with 100% of what they want immediately—they can have most of it now and we'll do our best to deliver the rest.
+If PMs come expecting 95% rather than 100% right away, devs will be more easygoing, happy, and creative in finding alternatives."

 Be clear and thorough

-Describe to them exactly what you want to be done and how.
-Do not expect your developers to fill in the blanks for you.
-If you can’t describe the feature you want simply and succinctly, take some more time to make everything clear before handing it off to your developer.
-Do you have a great designer on your team?
-Part of their job is to help you make all the small details clear.
-You and your designers should know exactly what you want and how it should look and function before your developers write a single line of code.
+Describe to them exactly what you want to be done and how, without leaving any room for them to need to fill in the blanks.
+Take extra time to make everything clear before handing it off to your developer.
+Collaborate with your designers to help you envision the entire experience.
+You and your team should know exactly what you want and how it should look and function before your developers write a single line of code.

 There’s an exception to the rule of precision when it comes to dealing with developers.
 Yes, they want you to be specific when you’re giving them instructions about feature implementation or improvements.
 But not all situations require that level of specificity.
 If you’re shooting ideas around or you have a small task that needs doing, talk about your desired outcome rather than how you want them to achieve it.
 Sometimes a developer will know a quicker, easier way to do something than you do.
 So trust, listen and be open to accepting different approaches to your desired result.